CrossFit & The UFC: A Case Study

 Summary / Future

 My goal for today’s post was to highlight what professional leadership looks like, and what it doesn’t.
-And I hope I was able to do that somewhat.
-What I still find crazy though is how badly CrossFit really fumbled the bag.
+And I hope I was able to do that to some extent.
+What I still find crazy, though, is how badly CrossFit really fumbled the bag.
 I know that there is an alternate universe in which Dana and his pals bought CrossFit, and the sport of fitness, not the UFC, is the biggest sport in the world today.

-Existing in that same universe is a UFC that never got sanctioned, never made it to ESPN, and overall just never amounted to anything because it was run by people like Berger, Castro and Glassman.
+Existing in that same universe is a UFC that never got sanctioned, never made it to ESPN, and ultimately never amounted to anything because it was run by people like Berger, Castro and Glassman.
 For MMA fans, they are glad that this alternate reality is nothing but just that, a fiction.
-But for all those who take a knee to pray at the alter of CrossFit, this alternate reality is the ultimate one that got away.
+But for all those who take a knee to pray at the altar of CrossFit, this alternate reality is the ultimate one that got away.

 Extra reading